waveface/C3PO/README.md

 ###	Having XIBs localized

-You can leave labels populated with strings like USER_INFO_LABEL_TITLE, and same with buttons.
+You can leave labels populated with strings like `USER_INFO_LABEL_TITLE`, and same with buttons.
 Just make sure you use a custom subclass.
 Then, override `-awakeFromNib`, and say something like

 	self.text = NSLocalizedString(self.text, nil)